 Therapeutic Advances in Medical Oncology delivers the highest quality peer-reviewed articles, reviews, and scholarly comment on pioneering efforts and innovative studies across all areas of oncology.
-This open access journal can be accessed online without charge at http://journals.sagepub.com/home/tam
+The journal can be accessed online without charge at http://journals.sagepub.com/home/tam.

 The journal is a member of the Committee on Publication Ethics (COPE).